ProvableHQ/welcome/documentation/advanced/dive-into-avm/01_aleo_account_keys.md

+---
+id: aleo_account_keys
+title: Aleo Account Keys
-# Aleo Account Key Generation
+sidebar_label: Aleo Account Keys
+---

 An Aleo account is similar to accounts on other blockchain platforms but designed with a focus on privacy, leveraging cryptographic techniques unique to the platform.
 Here's a detailed breakdown of the components of an Aleo account and the processes involved in generating addresses, public keys, and private keys: